sfigg/commercialization-public/manufacture/desktop/dism-image-management-command-line-options-s14.md

 ## /Get-MountedImageInfo

-Lists the images that are currently mounted and information about the mounted image such as whether the image is valid, read/write permissions, mount location, mounted file path, and mounted image index.
+Returns a list of .ffu, .vhd, .vhdx, and .wim images that are currently mounted, as well s information about the mounted image such as whether the image is valid, read/write permissions, mount location, mounted file path, and mounted image index.

 Example: